anga/extend_at/README.markdown

 <code>rails generate extend_at:install</code>

 This will generate one migration with all necessary tables.
+Now you need migrate your database.

+<code>rake db:migrate</code>

 ## Usage